KostasKoutrou/kostaskoutrou.github.io/_posts/ts-mde-event-viewer.md

 ## Controlled Folder Access (CFA)

-The basic idea with CFA is that you define a set of directories (folders) and a set of applications.
+The basic idea with CFA is that a set of directories (folders) and a set of applications are defined.
 Only that set of apps is allowed to process in any way the set of directories.
 For more info, click [here](https://learn.microsoft.com/en-us/defender-endpoint/controlled-folder-access-overview)

 When it comes to Windows Event logs, the CFA events are located in the Windows Event log under **Applications and Services Logs > Microsoft > Windows > Windows Defender > Operational**.
 The following event IDs are related to CFA: